DEVGIT-farhan/DEVGIT-farhan/README.md

 - 👋 Hi, I’m @DEVGIT-farhan
 - 👀 I’m interested in Android Development
 - 🌱 I’m currently learning JAVA and Kotlin for App Development.Html Css and JavaScript for Web Development
-- 👨‍💻 I'm in the process of learning new skills.
+- 👨‍💻 I'm in the process of gaining new skills.

 <!---